 Social Sciences

-Driven by making our living environment resilient and sustainable.
+I am driven by making our living environment resilient and sustainable.
 In my work I like to combine research with practice.
-I am intrigued by the energy transition and climate adaptation as societal, spatial and governance challenges.
-My research/professional interest lies in:
+My research interest lies in:

 - (polycentric) governance